-Starting in June 2020, WCTC will implement a year-round academic calendar that offers courses in 8-week timeframes.
+WCTC has implemented an exciting new year-round academic calendar that offers courses in 8-week timeframes.
 You’ll be able to build on your academic momentum and complete your education in less time – getting you out into the workforce sooner.

 - Finish a class in 8 weeks, rather than the traditional 16 weeks.

 - Complete more credits each semester, and earn your degree faster.

 - Engage with instructors and classmates for the same number of hours, but in fewer weeks.

 Each academic year will include five 8-week terms: one in summer, two in fall and two in spring.
 Two shorter terms are available in winter and summer.
 There are short breaks between each of the five 8-week terms.
 Start dates may vary by program.

 The answer is simple: student success.
 Several WCTC programs already operate in an 8-week format, and data shows significantly higher success rates in these shortened terms.
 We are excited to transition all WCTC programs into the new format, making your educational goals more attainable than ever!

 Winter Interim: December 14, 2020-January 10, 2021

 Spring Term 1: January 18-March 12, 2021